PedroTelesFCUP/Beam_weaver/paper/paper.md

 # Summary

-Beam Weaver is an open-source Python research framework for learning event-by-event photon transport in a homogeneous water phantom with a modified n-step Soft-Actor-Critic agent.
+Beam Weaver is an open-source Python research framework for learning event-by-event photon transport in a homogeneous water phantom with a physics-informed hybrid Soft Actor-Critic (SAC) agent.
+The software combines three tightly coupled components: an internal Monte Carlo (MC) reference simulator, a reinforcement-learning environment that exposes transport as a structured sequential decision problem, and a custom multi-head SAC implementation that predicts both a discrete interaction type and continuous transport quantities such as free path, scattering geometry, and secondary-particle properties.

-The software combines a custom Monte Carlo (MC) reference simulator, a physics-informed environment for reinforcement learning, and a hybrid Soft Actor-Critic (SAC) policy that predicts both a discrete interaction class and continuous transport quantities such as free path, scattering geometry, and secondary-particle properties.
-In contrast to standard SAC implementations [@haarnoja2018sac], Beam Weaver uses an n-step training workflow [@suttonbarto2018] to propagate transport information across short event sequences that are physically meaningful for photon histories.
-The current release focuses on the four dominant photon interactions implemented in the codebase---Rayleigh scattering, Compton scattering, photoelectric absorption, and pair production---together with simplified secondary-electron transport for depth-dose estimation.
+In contrast to standard SAC implementations [@haarnoja2018sac], Beam Weaver uses an n-step replay and training workflow [@suttonbarto2018] to propagate information across short transport sequences that are physically meaningful for photon histories.
+The current release models the four dominant photon interaction cross sections --- Rayleigh scattering, Compton scattering, photoelectric absorption, and pair production---together with optional simplified condensed-history secondary-electron transport for depth-dose estimation.
+Alternatively it deposits the energy locally without electron transport.

-Beam Weaver is a proof-of-concept, a transparent experimental platform for studying whether modern reinforcement-learning methods can emulate stochastic radiation transport while preserving physically interpretable behaviour.
-The software is released in a substantially working but still evolving state: core interaction simulation is already operational in the target water-phantom setting, while angular fine tuning remains the main unfinished component.
-Releasing Beam Weaver now makes its unusual problem setting, data flow, and evaluation workflow available to the community, with the explicit goal of supporting scrutiny, reuse, and future collaboration.
+Beam Weaver is released as a transparent research platform for studying whether reinforcement learning can reproduce the stochastic event structure of radiation transport while retaining physically interpretable behavior.
+The software is already functional in its target water-phantom setting, although it remains a work in progress: core interaction simulation is operational, while angular fine tuning remains the main unfinished component.
+Releasing Beam Weaver in its current form makes its unusual architecture, training workflow, and evaluation pipeline available to the community for scrutiny, reuse, and eventual collaboration.
 The public software archive for the release described here is available at [@beamweaver_software].

 # Statement of need

-High-fidelity radiation transport is usually performed with mature Monte Carlo codes such as PENELOPE, Geant4, EGSnrc, and MCNP-class toolchains [@penelope2018; @agostinelli2003geant4; @kawrakow2000egsnrc].
-These codes are the standard for accuracy and remain indispensable for dosimetry, algorithm benchmarking, and method development, but their computational cost can limit rapid experimentation and make repeated transport evaluations expensive.
-At the same time, reinforcement-learning libraries such as Stable-Baselines3 provide robust implementations of algorithms like SAC, but they do not provide radiation-physics environments, transport samplers, or validation workflows tailored to stochastic particle transport [@raffin2021stable].
+High-fidelity radiation transport is typically performed with mature Monte Carlo codes such as PENELOPE, Geant4, EGSnrc, and related toolchains [@penelope2018; @agostinelli2003geant4; @kawrakow2000egsnrc].
+These remain the standard for validated transport and dosimetric accuracy, but their computational cost can limit rapid experimentation and repeated evaluation in algorithm-development settings.
+At the same time, reinforcement-learning libraries such as Stable-Baselines3 provide robust algorithmic infrastructure, but they do not include radiation-physics environments, transport samplers, or validation workflows tailored to stochastic photon transport [@raffin2021stable].

 Beam Weaver was developed to address this gap.
-Its target audience is researchers in medical physics leaning strongly towards computation, computational radiation transport, and scientific machine learning who want an open platform for testing learned transport surrogates at the event level.
-Instead of learning a final dose map directly, Beam Weaver models the transport process itself, taking advantage of t he fact that the Monte Carlo simulation itself produces billions of events that can be used as reinforcement learning observables, and function as ground-truth in supervised learning ecosystems.
-The agent observes photon state variables and material-dependent quantities, then predicts the next interaction class together with continuous outcomes that can be compared against MC-generated references.
+It is intended for researchers in medical physics, computational radiation transport, and scientific machine learning who want an open platform for investigating learned transport surrogates at the event level.
+Rather than learning a final dose map directly, Beam Weaver models the transport process itself: the agent observes photon state variables and cross-section-derived quantities, then predicts the next interaction class together with continuous outcomes that can be compared against MC-generated reference behavior.

 The release described here is also motivated by reproducibility and community visibility.
-The repository bundles the workflow needed to generate MC-derived supervision targets, pretrain a physics head, train the hybrid SAC policy, save checkpoints, and compare learned trajectories and depth-dose behaviour against MC references.
-Beam Weaver is therefore not just a model checkpoint; it is an inspectable research pipeline for learned transport.
-Making that pipeline public at this stage is valuable even though the project remains a work in progress, because the software already demonstrates a distinctive and non-standard combination of radiation transport, structured RL actions, physics-guided pretraining, and n-step SAC training.
+Beam Weaver bundles the workflow needed to generate MC-derived supervision targets, pretrain a physics branch, train the hybrid SAC policy, save checkpoints, and compare learned transport behavior against MC references through interaction statistics, secondaries, tracks, and depth-dose curves.
+It is therefore not merely a model checkpoint, but an inspectable research pipeline for learned transport.
+Making that pipeline public at this stage is valuable even though the project remains unfinished, because the software already demonstrates a distinctive combination of structured RL actions, physics-guided supervision, curriculum training, and n-step SAC updates.

 # State of the field